NixOS/nix.dev/CONTRIBUTING.md

 ### Markdown

 Write one sentence per line.
-This makes it easier to manage changes.
+This makes long sentences immediately visible, and makes it easier to manage changes.

 The rule is unambiguous and does not require tooling support to be applied easily.
 [Here is a discussion of different line wrapping styles.]

 Use [reference links] to keep the plain text readable.